 The Rothschild Fellowship programme was established in 1979 to help young scholars of outstanding academic merit and potential to advance in their respective fields.
 The first Selection Committee was chaired by Sir Isaiah Berlin.
 More than 650 Fellowships have been awarded to date.
 The majority of Fellows have pursued academic careers in Israel, with many becoming leading figures in their fields.
 Numerous Fellows can be found in positions of academic leadership in Israel.

-Fellowships are awarded in the Natural, Exact and Life Sciences and Engineering (up to 14 per year) and in the Humanities and Social Sciences (up to 9 per year).
+Fellowships are awarded in the Natural, Exact and Life Sciences and Engineering (up to 14 per year), in the Humanities and Social Sciences (up to 6 per year) and in Brain, Mind and Language (up to 5 per year).

 A triennial Rothschild Fellows Colloquium brings together the most recent cohorts of Rothschild Fellows, who meet to network and present their work to colleagues, committee members and senior academics in Israel.

-Candidates must be permanent residents of Israel, who received a PhD at an accredited institution of higher learning in Israel no more than three years prior to submission of the application.
+Candidates must be permanent residents of Israel who received a PhD at an accredited institution of higher learning in Israel no more than three years prior to submission of the application.
 Tenured faculty at Israeli universities are not eligible to apply.
-Doctoral candidates conducting research in the Humanities and Social Sciences at Israeli Universities will be considered for a Fellowship in exceptional cases.

-Nominations for Fellowships are submitted to the Foundation only by Israeli universities.
+Nominations for Fellowships are submitted to the Foundation by Israeli universities only.
 Candidates must comply with the requirements and application process as determined by the nominating university.